 - A list of eyewitnesses who were present at the time of the accident

 It can feel overwhelming to gather this level of evidence, especially when caring for an injured child.
-A personal injury lawyer Harrisonburg VA residents trust can help you to gather the necessary information to prove your case.
+As a personal injury lawyer Mercer County residents trust, Davis & Brusca can help you to gather the necessary information to prove your case.

 Contact a personal injury attorney before times runs out.
-The sooner you take action, the sooner you and your family can move forward from your child’s injury.
+The sooner you take action, the sooner you and your family can move forward.